Nexedi/jio/docs/sphinx/source/naming_conventions.rst

 Documentation
 ^^^^^^^^^^^^^

-You can use `YUIDoc <http://yuilibrary.com/projects/yuidoc>`_ and their custom comment tags together with Node.js to generate the documentation from the script file itself.
-Comments will look something like this:
+You can use `YUIDoc <http://yuilibrary.com/projects/yuidoc>`_ and its custom comment tags together with Node.js to generate the documentation from the script file itself.
+Comments should look like this:

 Good Example